Recently I wrote about 2 bus drivers who are in

 I am also reminded of a Ray Bradbury short

-story called The Sound of Thunder
+story called The Sound of Thunder.
+The

 story has a definite take on what it believes